Ethyl lauroyl arginate: Regulatory status

 During the 50th session of the CCFA in March 2018, the proposed uses in food categories of fishery products were accepted.
 It is expected to be approved by Codex Alimentarius Commission at its 41st meeting scheduled for July 2018.

 Other countries where the use of lauric arginate is also approved are Colombia (October 2009), Australia and New Zealand (April 2010), Vietnam (November 2012), Chile (August 2013), Israel (November 2014), Turkey (November 2013) and United Arab Emirates (April 2015), India (2011).

 Most recently, the Food Safety and Standards Authority of India (FSSAI) included in 2018 similar uses and food categories previously recognized by CODEX in 2011.
 Finally, a request for the use of LAE as a processing aid antimicrobial treatment on raw meat was made to the Government of Canada (Health Canada), resulting in a Letter Of No Objection (LONO) issued in December 2022.

-In addition to food applications, LAE has exceptional properties to be used as a cosmetic preservative/active ingredient for a wide range of cosmetic products.
+In addition to food applications, LAE has notable properties to be used as a cosmetic preservative/active ingredient for a wide range of cosmetic products.

 As a cosmetic preservative, LAE was approved in the EU in 2009 according to the Cosmetic Directive to be used up to 0.4% for cosmetic products (except for lips, oral, and spray products) and up to 0.15% in mouthwashes (not children < 10 years).
 As an active cosmetic ingredient, it was also approved to be used up to 0.8% in soaps, anti-dandruff shampoos, and deodorants (not in spray).

 In the same way as EU approval for cosmetic applications, LAE is also confirmed to be used in the US, Mexico, Canada, Australia, New Zealand, South Korea, and Japan, with similar applications and reference doses.

-In conjunction with its remarkable antimicrobial features, the low toxicity makes LAE a product with a wide application within the food and cosmetics preservation fields.
-The addition of LAE means a great technological innovation toward manufacturing products with better preservation qualities.
+In conjunction with its antimicrobial features, the low toxicity makes LAE a product with a wide application within the food and cosmetics preservation fields.
+The addition of LAE means an important technological innovation toward manufacturing products with better preservation qualities.